SOCIAL E-GAME

 Game Goal

-To ensure a well-balanced strategy for a just transition, giving equal attention to all contributing factors.
+To ensure a well-balanced strategy for a just transition, giving equal attention to all contributing factors is vital.

 Your starting points are: